nim-works/cps/README.md

 Add `--define:cpsDebug=SomePass` where `SomePass` matches on of the CPS transformation passes; this will output Nim codegen corresponding to the rewrite phase.
-Interested places to start include the following:
+Interesting places to start include the following:

 - `cpsTransform`
 - `cpsResolver`